Bethlehem Press

-By The Press in Local News
+By The Press in Opinion

-By CAROLE GORNEY in Local News
+By BERNIE O’HARE in Local News

-We’ve always known it, but now it is official.
-Bethlehem is one of the best retirement destinations in the country.
-In fact, it is #1 in the Northeast, according to Money magazine.
+When Olga Negrón-Dipini and Michael Colón were elected to Bethlehem City Council a little over a year ago, neither had any monetary support from the usual gaggle of developers, lawyers and engineers who have business dealings with the city.
+That’...

 -